AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/restrict-marketo-logins-based-on-ip.md

 >
 >**Admin Permissions Required**

->[!NOTE]
+>[!IMPORTANT]
 >
->The information in this article only applies to direct log-ins at login.marketo.com.
-It is not possible to enforce IP restrictions on single sign-on (SSO) log-ins at this time.
+>The information in this article is for users who log in directly at login.marketo.com and does not apply to those who authenticate with Adobe ID.
+It is not possible to enforce IP restrictions on single sign-on (SSO) logins at this time.

 1. Go to the **[!UICONTROL Admin]** area.